Skip to main content

 Step 5 - Install Lead Anchors

 That's it!
 Just connect the anchors to the balloon, inflate it as usual and you'll have a sight that can be seen for miles around!
-Need help peforming a ground installation?
+Need help performing a ground installation?
 Our ground installation video will show you how.

 A hammer drill with a 3/4” masonry bit for pre-drilling holes for lead anchors is preferred.
 Measure approximately 12” down along the wall of the building for hole placement.
 Next, install the anchors into the holes by using a hammer or mallet.
 Finally, screw the eyebolts onto the end of each anchor.
 Always wear safety goggles and follow safety precautions.